 - OR registered for fewer than 9 graduate credit hours in a fall, spring, or summer term, exclusive of 992/993/994, and granted a Waiver of Hours for that term.

-The Graduate School provides tuition remission, in-state tuition, and fees for fall and spring semesters only.
+The Graduate School provides resources to departments for tuition remission, in-state tuition, and fees for fall and spring semesters only.
 Departments may provide tuition and fees for summer semesters from their own sources.

 Duration of Funding Support

 - Terminal master's program students are eligible to receive tuition remission, in-state tuition, fees, and health insurance for four (4) semesters;

 - Doctoral students (or students in master's/doctoral sequence programs) are eligible to receive tuition remission, in-state tuition, fees, and health insurance for ten (10) semesters.

 Individual programs may grant additional semesters of support from their own budget or other departmental sources of funding.
 You must maintain eligibility to receive additional tuition remission, in-state tuition, fees, and health insurance.